-Planet Earth contains 70 percent water, of which 96 percent is in the oceans.
+Planet Earth is made up of water for 70 percent, which is why it is called the Blue Planet.
+Most of the world's water (96 percent) is in the oceans.
 It is an important source for food, resources, energy, transportation, leisure and living space.
 The Netherlands seeks to become a partner in developing healthy and productive oceans as part of the solution to global challenges.
-In the face of populatiton growth and resource scarcity, oceans could contribute to food security, renewable energy and economic development.
+In the face of population growth and resource scarcity, oceans could contribute to food security, renewable energy and economic development.
 The Netherlands has created an offshore testbed to research innovative ocean and maritime-related topics off its western coast.
 The findings will be shared with similar programmes around the world.

 This unique innovative technological zone covers an area of 10 by 10 sea miles (about 185 football fields.
 It is locaated just off the coast near The Hague.
 Participants can use this part of the North Sea to test their innovations under strict environmental conditions, for example to measure wind, currents and waves.
 But also, products such as buoys with built-in sensors to sense ships, can be tested.
 Even the cultivation of seaweed can be researched in this testbed.
 The data gathered can be sent to shore in real-time.
 The information is used to develop new systems for the maritime sector and can be shared with similar projects abroad.